tiramdasg/tiramdasg.github.io/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br>
-Aspiring Software Engineer Specialist with full capabilities of integrating technologies in a secure and transparent manner.
-Acquiring latest skills to achieve this through education, projects, research, and work experience.
-Passionate about tackling challenges with tailored, innovative personalized solutions while learning and contributing. <br>
+IT professional with 2 years of experience in software development, focusing on data analysis, secure technology integration, and automation.
+Proven ability to work with international teams, streamline processes, and deliver reliable solutions.
+Passionate about learning new technologies and applying innovative ideas to solve complex challenges.
+Dedicated to contributing to impactful projects and growing within the energy sector. <br>
 Some of my Hobbies are:
 - Wrote poems in an Anthology “Stuttering of Young Adults” published in 2021.
 - Developing, publishing, and maintenance of [my blogging site](https://betweentheverses.in) since March, 2020.